Services and communications from federal institutions

 When a private-sector organization acts on behalf of a federal institution, it is required to provide services in both official languages in cases where services would have to be bilingual if the institution provided them itself.

-An organisation is presumed to be acting on behalf of a federal institution if:
+An organisation is generally considered to be acting on behalf of a federal institution when at least one of the following conditions is met:

-1. the federal institution exercises sufficient control over it; or
+1. The federal institution exercises sufficient control over the organization.

 When another level of government acts on behalf of a federal institution, your right to receive services in the official language of your choice depends on which level of government is responsible for the services.